Local woods – Part III

 9 surprising things you can make out of local wood

 You’ve found some local wood and it is ready for the lathe.
 So what to do with your wood?
 Sometimes walking into your shop feels like shopping on December 24th.
 So many choices and so little time!
-One problem with so many choices is the need for practising technique before tackling a really special burl or grained wood for a large bowl.
+One problem with so many choices is the need for practicing technique before tackling a really special burl or grained wood for a large bowl.
 Using up smaller branches and cutoffs gives you extra practice, in preparation for a bigger project, while still letting you make some beautiful and useful items to stock your inventory for seasonal sales.
 Here are 9 ideas for taking some of the smaller pieces in your wood stash and producing useful items from them.

 These smaller items are great for filling out price points for craft sales and Christmas venues.

 Blanks for pens or key chains are small and easy to retrieve from smaller branches.
 Try not to include the centre or pith.
 You might be able to drill that section out for your brass tube.
 Work on larger pieces before cutting out the actual pen blank for the pens you want to turn.
 Areas to select are points where there are branches or wrinkled bark.
 These are places where you are more likely to find figure in the wood.
 Straight branches let you see the texture and grain of the regular wood.
 I was surprised by the whiteness of Columbia Hawthorne the first time I turned it.
 Remember to make the blank larger in diameter as there might be blemishes that need to be adjusted for.
 The length of the blank will be determined by the pen/key/bottle hardware that you are using.
 Bottle tops usually require a greater diameter than for the pens or key chains.

 2. Fobs for window blinds and fan chains